hellowizman/Hammer/README.md

 ### Just for Fun

-You can replace any usage of `hmr` with hammer emoji:
+You can replace `hmr` with hammer emoji:

 ```swift
 let classNameWithNamespace = MainViewController.🔨.fullName